pytest-dev/pytest-django/docs/contributing.rst

 #############################

 Like every open-source project, pytest-django is always looking for motivated individuals to contribute to it's source code.
 However, to ensure the highest code quality and keep the repository nice and tidy, everybody has to follow a few rules (nothing major, I promise :) )

 *********
 Community
 *********

+The fastest way to get feedback on contributions/bugs are usually to open an issue in the `issue tracker`_.

-You may also be interested in following `@andreaspelme`_ on twitter to get the GitHub commits as well as the hudson build reports.
-There is also a `@djangocms`_ account for less technical announcements.
+Discussions also happends via IRC in #pylib on irc.freenode.org.
+You may also be interested in following `@andreaspelme`_ on Twitter.

 *************
 In a nutshell
 *************

-Here's what the contribution process looks like, in a bullet-points fashion, and only for the stuff we host on GitHub:
+Here's what the contribution process looks like, in a bullet-points fashion:

-#. django CMS is hosted on `GitHub`_, at https://github.com/divio/django-cms
+#. pytest-django is hosted on `GitHub`_, at https://github.com/pelme/pytest-django
 #.
 The best method to contribute back is to create an account there, then fork
    the project.
 You can use this fork as if it was your own project, and should push your changes to it.